bartbutenaers/node-red-contrib-ui-svg/README.md

 ### Auto format SVG Source after saving edits in SVG Editor
 When editing the SVG source via [DrawSvg](#DrawSvg-drawing-editor), the manipulated SVG source isn't very pretty: the SVG source will contain emtpy lines, multiple SVG elements on a single line ...
 This SVG source can be manually beautified using the "*Format SVG*" button, or automatically (every time the DrawSVG popup dialog window is closed - by activating this checkbox.

+### Show browser errors on the server
+Unfortunately not all kind of errors can be validated on the server, but instead they will occur on the client side.
+For example when an input message arrives, but no SVG element can be found for the specified selector.
+As a result your drawing won't be updated, and in the 1.x.x version you had to figure out yourself what is going wrong...
+Of course you can have a look in the browser console log to have a look at the client side errors.
+However on some systems (e.g. Android smartphones) it is very difficult to get access to that console log (unless you setup a remote connection via usb with your desktop browser).

+To simplify troubleshooting, the client side errors will appear in the Node-RED debug panel when this checkbox is activated.
+But keep in mind that if you have N drawings visible simultaneously (when your dashboard is currently displayed in N browsers), then you will get N errors instead of 1 ...

 ### Editor URL
 This is the URL where the [DrawSvg](#DrawSvg-drawing-editor) editor instance is being hosted.
 By default this field contains a link to the official [DrawSvg cloud](http://drawsvg.org/drawsvg.html) system, but it can also contain a link to a local DrawSvg installation (hosted via a [node-red-contrib-drawsvg](https://github.com/bartbutenaers/node-red-contrib-drawsvg) node).